Bethel-nz/sonar/Readme.md

-# 🚀 Sonar: Event Tracking System
+# 🚀 Sonar: Event Notification System

-Sonar is an open-source self hostable event tracking and notification system that helps you monitor your application workflows in real-time through Discord and Telegram.
+Sonar is an open-source self hostable event notification system that helps you monitor your application workflows in real-time through Discord and Telegram.

 ## 🌟 Features